chaostoolkit-incubator/kubernetes-crd/README.md

-# Kubernetes CRD for running Chaos Toolkit experiments on-demand
+# Kubernetes CRD/operator for running Chaos Toolkit experiments on-demand

-This repository contains a Kubernetes controller to run Chaos Toolkit experiments on-demand by submitting custom-resource objects.
+This repository contains a Kubernetes operator to control Chaos Toolkit experiments on-demand by submitting custom-resource objects.

 ## How to deploy?